-- Only then our life is complete. and - Not only I work here.
+- Only then our life is complete, and - Not only I work here.

-In similar vein, the meaning of the utterances was retained.
+In a similar vein, the meaning of the utterances was retained.

 The structure-related problems the subjects encountered were also evident in the utterances composed of the wrong tense.
-Basing on the evidence from the study, the Past Simple tense was used instead of the Present Perfect, the Present Simple was formed instead of the Past Simple, the Present Simple substituted the desired past, or the future in the past construction was used instead of the would+infinitive structure.

-- The exact examples included:
+Basing on the evidence from the study, the past simple tense was used instead of the present perfect. the present simple was formed instead of the past simple, the present simple substituted the desired past, or the future in the past construction was used instead of the would+infinitive structure.
+The exact examples included:

-- PM doesn't say the truth and has a lot of problems now,

-- I said that I'm pretty well prepared,

-- I said, 'yes, thank you, ma'am', and I go laugh, and - If I said I was not prepared, I would have get got...
+- PM doesn't say the truth and has a lot of problems now, - I said that I'm pretty well prepared, - I said, 'yes, thank you, ma'am', and I go laugh, and - If I said I was not prepared, I would have get got...

 This time, the sentences produced by the subjects were misleading.
-It was the wrong time reference the subjects relied on to be blame for any comprehension difficulties.
+It was the wrong time reference the subjects relied on to be blamed for any comprehension difficulties.

 Subsequently, the category of wrong prepositions covered those sequences of language which were made up of verbs followed by prepositions.
-All the cases in focus involved the inappropriate preposition, resulting in the uneccaptable verb+preposition combining form.
-For example:
+All the cases in focus involved the inappropriate preposition, resulting in the unacceptable verb+preposition combining form, for example:

-- Believe for what you hear,
+- Believe for what you hear;

 - Believe for the half of what you see,

 - ...decorate in too many things, or

 - When a person does something wrong, bad, it's something under that.
 All of the examples provided above confirmed widespread assumptions about real difficulties prepositions made for the Polish learners and users of English as a FL.